Locating Solomon's Temple

 Herod's Temple was

-to be built more to the north, causing the platform and north inner gate to
+to be built more to the north, causing the platform and north inner

 also be rebuilt more to the north.